WASHINGTON, Jan. 12, 2015 /PRNewswire-USNewswire/ -- Following is the daily "Profile America" feature from the U.S. Census Bureau:

 CROSSING THE RUBICON

-Profile America — Sunday, January 12th.
-Near this date in 49 B.C., Julius Caesar, leading the 13th Roman legion, crossed the Rubicon, a minor river in northeastern Italy, marking a boundary south of which a Roman general could not bring his troops.
+Profile America — Monday, January 12th.
+Near this date in 49 B.C., Julius Caesar, leading the 13th Roman legion, crossed the Rubicon.
+That minor river in northeastern Italy marked a boundary south of which a Roman general could not bring his troops.
 Crossing the Rubicon, which has since come to mean passing a point of no return, precipitated a civil war.
 Caesar triumphed, effectively ending the Roman republic and launching imperial Rome.
 Many generations later, the descendants of the Romans crossed a more formidable water barrier: the Atlantic Ocean.
 In 1832, three Italians were recorded as immigrants to the U.S.; in 1914, immigration from Italy peaked at over 283,000.
-Today there are nearly 17 and a half million Americans of Italian ancestry, around 5½ percent of the population.
-You can find more facts about America from the U.S. Census Bureau, online at www.census.gov.
+Today there are nearly 17½ million Americans of Italian ancestry, around 5½ percent of the population.
+You can find more facts about America from the U.S. Census Bureau online at www.census.gov.

 Historical Statistics of the United States: Colonial Times to 1970, p.
 105, 106